 Some of the best things in life are those that money cannot buy.
 Friendship, love, victory and making a positive impact in the lives of others immediately come to my mind.
-Respect happens to be another example that definitely belongs in the same list.
+Respect is an example that definitely tops the same list.

 Wouldn’t you agree?

-We have all probably heard the phrase that “respect isn’t given and has to be earned.”
-That sounds like a cool quote to put on your favorite social channel on top of a nice inspirational picture….but how do you know if you have earned the respect of your professional peers?
+We have all heard the phrase that “respect isn’t given and has to be earned.”
+It sounds like a cool quote to put on your favorite social channel on top of a nice inspirational picture.
+But how do you know if you have earned the respect of your professional peers?

-You could just ask them, but that may be a bit awkward for both of you.
-The picture in my mind made me laugh out loud when I wrote that.
+Well, you could just ask them.
+However, that may be a bit awkward for both of you.
+Actually picturing that in my mind made me laugh out loud as I wrote that.

-I have a few better ideas to figure this out and we are going to explore those now.
+I have a few better ideas to figure it out.
+Let’s explore those now.

 Sign #1: People stop questioning all of your decisions.

-When I initially got going with this blog and my podcast, my entrepreneurial friends would sometimes stare at me with a perplexed, screwed up face trying to make sense out of what I was trying to do.
-Over time, I have settled into my groove and I see consistent growth with both, and it took a mix of time and patience to accomplish this.
+When I initially got going with this blog and my podcast, my entrepreneurial friends would sometimes stare at me with a perplexed, screwed up face.
+They would try to make sense of what I was trying to do.
+Over time, I settled into my groove and I’ve seen consistent growth with both.
+It took a mix of time and patience to accomplish this.
 Everyone has their own process and the results are what we are all judged on.
-I have seen these same people, relax with some of the risks that I choose to take because they now respect my judgment, instincts, and execution.
+I have seen these same people, relax with some of the risks that I choose to take.
+They finally respect my judgment, instincts, and execution.
 Right guys?

-This isn’t about me though and I just wanted to share a single example from my world to paint a picture in your mind.
+This isn’t about me though.
+I just wanted to share a single example from my world to paint a picture in your mind.

 Think about your peers at your job, network group, or mastermind group.
 Do certain people get vocal about all of your ideas and decisions that you make?
-When I say vocal, I am not talking about getting loud but rather have an opinion or express concern about everything you do and say.
+When I say vocal, I am not talking about getting loud.
+More they have an opinion or express concern about everything you do and say.
 Perhaps you have not earned their respect yet.
 With consistent action and results, you should start to see the questions subside.

 Sign #2: People start asking you the questions.

 When you are the rookie at a company or in entrepreneurship, you should be the person asking all of the questions.
-If you don’t, you are missing a huge opportunity which is drawing upon the knowledge of those who came before you.
-I appreciate formal education very much, but I still believe that the most valuable education in life or business is the actual life experience.
+If you don’t, you are missing a huge opportunity.
+Being a rookie you want to draw upon the knowledge of those who came before you.
+I appreciate formal education very much.
+However, I still believe that the most valuable education in life or business is the actual life experience.
 If you stick with anything long enough you reach a point where you have more experience and have had more learning opportunities than someone else.

 Experience commands respect because there is no short cut to gain experience.
-It must be acquired from the process of doing and this requires an investment of time and use of the virtue of patience.
+It must be acquired from the process of doing.
+That requires an investment of time and use of patience.
 There will always be questions about every career path, different industries, and the process of launching your own lean startup.
-When those questions are directed at you, celebrate that and do your best to make those that follow you even better prepared than you were.
+When those questions are directed at you, celebrate that.
+Do your best to make those that follow you even better prepared than you were.
 This is an undeniable sign that people respect you, your opinions, and ideas.

 If you get annoyed by all of the questions that you get on a daily or weekly basis, perhaps this is actually a massive compliment!
-I challenge you to shift your perspective and see the great opportunity that you have before you to influence those around you.
+I challenge you to shift your perspective.
+See the great opportunity that you have before you to influence those around you.

 Sign #3: People pay you for your answers and direction.

 These signs are in this order for a reason.
 I see these as three levels of respect in which the way other people approach you changes dramatically.
-It is a good feeling when your peers start to trust your judgment and even bounce a few questions off of you now and again.
+It is a good feeling when your peers start to trust your judgment.
+Then even bounce a few questions off of you now and again.
 I don’t think that anyone would argue with me there.